Frequently asked questions

 Yes!
 Employees who live outside of Connecticut can enroll in an Access Health CT Small Business group health plan offered by their employer.
 Non-resident employees should check the provider directories to make sure they include doctors, hospitals, and other healthcare providers in their home state, otherwise they may have to seek services within Connecticut.
 They should also review each plan’s payment policies regarding out-of-network care.

-Access Health CT Small Business offers a choice of plans through Anthem Blue Cross and Blue Shield (medical and dental coverage) and ConnectiCare (medical coverage only).
+Access Health CT Small Business offers a choice of plans through Anthem Blue Cross and Blue Shield.

-For 2020, there are four (4) basic categories of coverage offered through Access Health CT Small Business.
-Platinum, Gold, Silver, and Bronze.
+For 2023 and 2024, there are three (3) basic categories of coverage offered through Access Health CT Small Business.
+Gold, Silver and Bronze.
 Each different plan category covers a different percentage of an individual’s medical expenses.
 Health insurance plans that cover more expenses will typically have a higher monthly premium (payment).

 Small businesses that qualify may receive a tax credit worth up to 50% of their contribution to their employees premiums (monthly payments) or up to 35% for qualifying nonprofits.
 The credit is available to eligible employers for two (2) consecutive tax years.